aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 In the interest of developing a real success metric here we probably want to go even a step further and say, “Achieve a 30% homeownership rate across the preferred professions by 2020”..or 2025...or 2035, whatever.

-Here it is worth noting that the median salaries for cops ($65k) and elementary school teachers ($62k) in Santa Cruz County are already consistent with the above 30% rule (65k/yr is about $5416/month which is about 3.01 times the median rent of about $1800/mo).
+Here it is worth noting that the median salaries for cops (65k USD) and elementary school teachers (62k USD) in Santa Cruz County are already consistent with the above 30% rule (65k/yr is about 5,416/month which is about 3.01 times the median rent of about 1,800/mo).
 The homeownership metric might be a little harder nut to crack.

 ### Example 2: Everybody